 Cell phones are not allowed in treatment areas and should have sound turned off while on campus.
+During class time and clinic, cell phones must be kept out of sight to avoid disruptions.

 Student feedback

 Students will have the opportunity to provide formal, anonymous feedback to their instructors and the school twice during the school year.
 Students who have questions, concerns, or suggestions are also encouraged to speak to their instructors or the administration at any time.
 Students may also submit a feedback form through the online Student Information System.